dotnet/core/support.md

 * [.NET release policies](release-policies.md)
 * [.NET supported operating system lifecycle](os-lifecycle-policy.md).

 Community builds are available for [Linux](linux.md) and [macOS](https://formulae.brew.sh/cask/dotnet-sdk).
 Community support is available on GitHub, such as at [dotnet/core](https://github.com/dotnet/core).

-Official builds and commercial support is available from the following companies.
+Official builds and commercial support is available from the following companies:

 ## Canonical